-- 7.20 a.m.
+7.20 a.m.
 Rising bell.
-Time to get up, wash, make your bed (and take a shower if you wish) and then go to music practice if you learn a musical instrument, complete any preparation for the day's school work and tidy your dormitory. - 7.45 a.m.
-Dormitory inspection and breakfast. - 8.15 a.m.
+Time to get up, wash, make your bed (and take a shower if you wish) and then go to music practice if you learn a musical instrument, complete any preparation for the day's school work and tidy your dormitory.

+7.45 a.m.
+Dormitory inspection and breakfast.

+8.15 a.m.
 Registration in your usual Form classroom.

-After lunch

-During the lunch and afternoon breaks boarders are allowed to use the Boarders' Common Room.

-- 5.50 p.m.
-Supper in the Coach House. - 6.15 p.m.
-Evening activities commence for junior boarders. - 6.30 p.m.
+5.50 p.m.
+Supper in the Coach House.

+6.15 p.m.
+Evening activities commence for junior boarders.

+6.30 p.m.
 Evening assembly in the Great Hall.